-This idea has strong support.
+Decision: This idea has strong support.
 Details to be discussed.
-Margaret, Marcus, Lucjan, Naeem, Nicolas, Patrick, Vittorio, Phil Corriveau are all interested in serving as editors.
+Margaret, Marcus, Lucjan, Naeem, Nicolas, Patrick, Vittorio, Phil Corriveau, Kjell, Arthur are all interested in serving as editors.

+Decision: Two main ideas: Newsletter, or E-Letter, or both.
+Related to the idea of having additional presentations and/or poster sessions.

 Presentations/Poster Session at VQEG meetings?